 HCD strives to maximize all available funding for the benefit of low- and moderate-income households and has worked to increase the supply of, and access to, affordable housing.
-The CDBG and HOME information contained in Table 15 comes from the IDIS PR23 report under Housing, and the number of persons served with CDBG-CV was compiled from IDIS PR23 report and IDIS activities using CV funding.
-In addition to the number of persons served as shown in this table, one HOME funded rental home development was rehabilitated and completed in PY 2023 and will result in 29 rehabilitated, City of Houston, income-restricted rental homes being added to the available pool of affordable rental housing.
+The CDBG and HOME information contained in Table 15 comes from the IDIS PR23 report under Housing, and the number of persons served with CDBG-CV was compiled from each IDIS activity for CV funding.
+In addition to the number of persons served as shown in this table, one HOME funded rental home development was completed in PY 2023 and will result in 29 new City of Houston income-restricted rental homes being added to the available pool of affordable rental housing.
 Additional information on the number of persons provided housing related assistance through CDBG funded public service activities can be found in the accomplishment table in CR-05.

-CR-25 Homeless and Other Special Needs 91.220(d,e); 91.320(d,e); 91.5201
+CR-25 Homeless and Other Special Needs 91.220(d,e); 91.320(d,e); 91.520I